Import and Registration of Bulk Drugs and Finished Formulations in India

 Fee for the Manufacturing Unit Registration

-The applicant needs to make a payment of 1500 USD or its equivalent to Indian Currency for registering the manufacturing premises.
+The applicant must pay 1500 USD or its equivalent in Indian Currency to register the manufacturing premises.

 Fee for the Drug Registration

-The applicant needs to make a payment of 1000 USD or its equivalent to Indian currency for registering a single drug and additional charge of 1000 USD for each other drug in case the manufacturing unit remains the same.
+The applicant needs to pay 1000 USD or its equivalent in Indian currency for registering a single drug and an additional charge of 1000 USD for each other drug in case the manufacturing unit remains the same.

 Fee for Visiting the Manufacturing Premises

-The applicant is required to pay 5000 USD or its equivalent to Indian currency for inspection or visit of manufacturing premises.
+The applicant is required to pay 5000 USD or its equivalent in Indian currency for inspection or visit to manufacturing premises.
 (If required).

 Fee for Examination Testing and Analysis of drugs